 - Max fraction digits - Set the maximum number of fraction digits (after the decimal point) each number will have.
 Numbers with more fraction digits are truncated, losing their least significant fraction digits.
 Only available when generating decimal numbers.

-To indicate that no minimum or maximum size should be enforced, leave any of the digit options blank.
+To indicate that no minimum or maximum size should be enforced, leave any of the digit settings blank.

 As you edit the number format, example numbers with the minimum and maximum number of digits are shown.

 This enables you to generate date payloads within a given range and in a specified format.

 - Data mining, for example, trawling an order book for entries placed on different days.

 - Brute forcing, for example, guessing the date of birth component of a user's credentials.

 The following settings are available:

 - From - Set the first (and earliest) date that will be generated.

 - To - Set the value of the last (and latest) date that will be generated (or the nearest lower increment of the step value).